Is It Normal to Feel Sick After Massage? Let's Find Out

 Even if it's just a light snack, having something in your stomach will help reduce the risk of feeling sick during or after the massage.

-This way, you can feel refreshed and energized after your massage session instead of feeling nauseous.
+This way, you can feel refreshed and energized after your regular massage session instead of feeling nauseous.

 Don't overuse massage oils or scented candles